tylerneylon/math/self_repl_fns/self_repl_fns.md

 $$ \lim_{x\to\pm\infty}\frac{g_i(x)}{f(x)} = 1,$$

-which is good enough for me to somewhat subjectively say that they strongly resemble shifts of $f$.
+which is good enough for me to subjectively say that they strongly resemble shifts of $f$.

 However, the original motivation for self-replicating functions is based on